acurunner79/gatsby-practice/content/blogs/angular-framework-introduction.md

 ---
-title: Learn Programming in JavaScript
+title: Angular Framework Introduction
-subtitle: learn programming, it's super fun!
+subtitle: A quick introduction into the amazing framework, Angular!
 date: 2021-07-02
-slug: learn-program-js
+slug: angular-framework-introduction
 author: Jorge Soto
-rating: 1
+rating: 5
 ---

-## Emphasis
+## A quick introduction into the amazing framework, Angular!

 **This is bold text**